Philanthus gibbosus: Burrow structure

 During the main season of its activity, May through September, the entrance to the nesting sites of P. gibbosus can be characterized by the scattered heaps of sand or soil around their supporting structure, usually bricks or tree roots.
 The sand heaps are very low and spread out.
 In building these sand heaps, females can be observed backing out of the burrow with moist sand or soil that is spread around into the heaps using jerks of her front legs.
 While burrowing, P. gibbosus stands on its hind legs.
 In order to dig the actual burrow, P. gibbosus uses its tarsi and mandibles to dig a shaft that is at least two feet in length.
 The shaft culminates in an oval shaped cell in which eggs are provisioned.
 Other oval shaped cells line the shaft which are smaller in size and contain the skeletons of other bees that were killed and fed to the larvae as nutrients.

 Mimicry and camouflage

 Mimicry

-P. gibbosus is a part of a mimicry group with a wide variety of other wasps that also exhibit black and yellow banding and coloring.
+Philanthus gibbosus is a part of a mimicry group with a wide variety of other wasps that also exhibit black and yellow banding and coloring.
 It has been observed that mimicry is high in spring and early summer, generally absent in midsummer, and infrequent in late summer.
 This implies that some members of the mimicry group, including P. gibbosus, may be selected to avoid the midsummer season when insectivorous birds are abundant and have not yet learned to avoid the models which the mimics resemble.
 The colony cycle of P. gibbosus lines up with this scheduling in such a way that minimizes the amount of predation the species faces.